Will English Change & How?

 Since this world is an unpredictable place, it’s hard to say what the future holds.
 However, we can make some predictions based on the trends that are currently in effect.

-WHICH ENGLISH LANGUAGE SCHOOL IN LA JOLLA, CA, CAN HELP ME IMPROVE MY SKILLS?
+WHICH ENGLISH LANGUAGE SCHOOL IN SAN DIEGO, CA, CAN HELP ME IMPROVE MY SKILLS?

-If you want to hone your English skills in La Jolla, you’ve come to the right place.
+If you want to hone your English skills in San Diego, you’ve come to the right place.
 The College of the English Language boasts native teachers who will help you understand the beauty of the language, iron out your spelling mistakes, learn exciting vocabulary, and much more.

 With years of experience, our teachers use instructional methods and techniques that give the best results.
 Soon enough, you’ll confidently chat with your friends while hiking in Torrey Pines State Natural Reserve.
 Call us today, pick a course you like, and let’s have a blast learning English together!